-The foundation was set up by founder Lee Alexander McQueen in 2007 and named after his show ‘Sarabande’ the same year.
-McQueen’s legacy is providing support through funding and subsidised studios housed in a beautiful converted stable block in the heart of East London.
+Sarabande was set up by founder Lee Alexander McQueen in 2006, named after his show ‘Sarabande’ of the same year.
+McQueen’s legacy is providing support through scholarship funding, a pioneering educational events programme and subsidised studios housed in a beautiful converted stable block in the heart of De Beauvoir.
 The genesis of all McQueen’s achievements was his open-minded approach to absorbing diverse creative influences and applying them in new and exciting ways.
 It is that openness and bravery that Sarabande seeks to inspire in future generations of creatives.

 Sarabande studios is a creative hub with a strong sense of community, it is a safe environment for artistic experimentation and collaboration, with artists and designers across different disciplines coming together.

-The opportunity to apply for a free studio is open to all Bloomberg New Contemporaries Alumni from 2016.
-The bursary holder will receive benefits provided by Sarabande Foundation as part of the residence, such as access to workshops, events, and use of the building for free.
+The opportunity to apply for a free studio is open to all Bloomberg New Contemporaries Alumni from 2018.
+The bursary holder will receive benefits provided by Sarabande Foundation as part of the residence, such as access to workshops, events, and use of the studio, exhibition space and meeting rooms for free.
 The studio is approx. 11m2.
-Where possible Sarabande will aim to facilitate bespoke mentoring for the successful applicant.
+As with all studio tenants, where possible Sarabande will aim to facilitate mentoring for the successful applicant.

 • The bursary is for studio space only and does not cover any living costs.